Catalog Search Results

 Description

 "Understand the groundswell movement for Marcus Garvey's posthumous pardon through this compelling and timely work.
-Edited by Garvey's son Julius, this collection of writings by thought leaders and activists preserves and honors the elder Garvey's legacy for a new generation of social activists"--
+Edited by Garvey's son Julius, this collection of writings by thought leaders and activists preserves and honors the elder Garvey's legacy for a new generation of social activists"-- Provided by publisher.

 Author